sumanparihar/sushicounterclient/trunk/MISO/MISO/README.txt

 miso 012008 052008
 miso 122008 052009 XER,ER1

+There is also a validation mode to validate local Sushi-Counter XML files.
+The syntax is: miso -v [filename]

+You can test the included sample JR1 file.

+miso -v SushiCounterV3SampleData.xml

+*Validation of remote reports not yet supported.

 ****Building from source****

 You will need Visual Studio 2008 to build the project.